CleverRaven/Cataclysm-DDA/doc/JSON_INFO.md

 | Identifier       | Description
 |---               |---
 | `ident`          | Unique ID.
+Lowercase snake_case.
 Must be one continuous word, use underscores if necessary.
 | `name`           | In-game name displayed.
 | `bash_resist`    | How well a material resists bashing damage.
 | `cut_resist`     | How well a material resists cutting damage.